 approach

 Most organizations don’t need more ideas.
-They need fewer, clearer ones.
+They need a clear strategy to execute the ones that matter.

 Our process begins with listening.
 Before offering solutions, we work to understand the mission, the context, and the pressures leaders are carrying.